reidmorrison/semantic_logger/appenders.md

 Note: Payload information is not filtered, so take care not to push any sensitive information when logging with tags or a payload.

-For a Rails application already configured to use SemanticLogger and New Relic, create a file called <Rails Root>/config/initializers/newrelic_appender.rb with the following contents and restart the application:
+For a Rails application already configured to use Semantic Logger and New Relic, create a file called <Rails Root>/config/initializers/newrelic_appender.rb with the following contents and restart the application:

 ```ruby
 # Send :error and :fatal log messages to New Relic